-Affiliate marketing can be a low-cost and relatively easy way to make money online.
+Affiliate marketing can be a low-cost and relatively easy way to make additional money online for your business.
 You don't need to have any of your own products or services to sell; affiliate marketing gives you a chance to earn commissions from large companies.

-A related way to make money online—but that perhaps requires a bit more work on your part—is with an e-commerce website.
-You would sell products from your website, either your own that you create or commercially available ones.
+A related way to make money online—but that perhaps requires a bit more work on your part—is by adding an e-commerce section to your website.
+You would sell products that relate to your small business on your website.
+For example, if you own a candle store, you could sell your candles on your website, as well as company products like T-shirts or tote bags.

-If you choose the latter route, the most common and hassle-free way to fulfill orders is via drop shipping.
+One common and hassle-free way to fulfill orders for an e-commerce section of your site is via drop shipping.
 You get the customers and take their orders, but a third-party company warehouses and ships the products for you.

 If you make your own products, you might want to start out selling them on both an established platform, like Etsy, and your own site.
 After you build up a base of customers, you could ultimately cut out that middleman.

-You can further monetize your e-commerce website by hosting ads, such as with Google AdSense.
+You can further monetize your e-commerce website by hosting ads online, such as with Google AdSense or Facebook.

-Regardless of your current occupation, publishing nonfiction e-books is a good way to help establish yourself as authority in your field while making passive income.
-Once you've written and published the book, you don't have to actively do anything to take in revenue from it.
+Regardless of your current occupation, publishing e-books or how-to guides may be a good way to help establish yourself as an authority in your field while making passive income.
+Once you've written and published a book, guide, or something else, you don't have to actively do anything to take in revenue from it.

 Alternatively, if you've written a novel that needs to be read—especially in a popular genre like romance, science fiction, fantasy, or mystery—publishing it as an e-book has the potential to get thousands of eyes on it.